osrf/buildfarm-tools/playbook/buildfarmer/buildfarmer_triage_tools.md

 We utilize our custom tools within the buildfarm to facilitate our workflow.
 The relevant scripts can be found in the [scripts](../../scripts/) directory.

-* [scripts/ci-log](../../scripts/ci-log): Sometimes the log of a build is too heavy to be rendered in a web browser.
+* [scripts/ci-log](../../scripts/ci-log): Fetch CI log from Jenkins using curl.
+Sometimes the log of a build is too heavy to be rendered in a web browser.
 This script provides a way to download the log of a build.
 * [scripts/extract-vcs-exact](../../scripts/extract-vcs-exact): Extract the vcs --exact output from a build log to create a repos file.
 It is useful for knowing the exact list of repositories that were used in a build.
 * [scripts/extract-package-output](../../scripts/extract-package-output): Extract package output from a build log using colcon markers.
 Useful for getting the console output of a specific package in a build.